 UPK Colorado is not a first-come, first-served program.
-All applications submitted by February 14 will be matched together, with additional matching rounds to follow.
+Applications are currently being accepted.
 You can begin your application at any time and return to it as many times as you like before submitting.
-If you have already submitted your application and need to make changes, contact your Local Coordinating Organization (LCO).

 Qualifying 3-year-olds - Families of 3-year-old students with at least one qualifying factor, wishing to send their child to a program run by a school district, will not be able to select a specific school location and should select the school district where they reside.
 School districts will match 3-year-olds in a separate process.

 Eligibility - Some participating school districts around Colorado have local Board of Education adopted policies allowing for alternative dates for kindergarten eligibility.
 If you live in one of those districts and your child is showing as ineligible in the State application portal, please reach out to your LCO to ensure you are placed for matching in that school district.

 Read more on our UPK Family Information page.